jallowmoha/Dash/README.md

 # Dash

 This is an international money transfer app.
-This is an ongoing project.
+It's an ongoing project.